Skip to main content

 4. Click Send request (Runbutton.png).

-5. Observe the response and ensure the action completed successfully.
+5. Observe the response and ensure the action is completed successfully.

 Note

-"errorCode" with a value of 0 indicates success. "errorCode" with a non-zero value indicates a failure, see Errors and contact FairCom with any questions.
+"errorCode" with a value of 0 indicates success. "errorCode" with a non-zero value indicates a failure.
+See Errors and contact FairCom for more information about an error.

 Once the transform has been created, alter the input so that data added to the "modbusTableTCP" table will also be stored in rows in the "modbus1" table.